-For applying the substitution cipher it was used a HashMap Object.
+For applying the substitution cipher a HashMap object was used.
 HashMap is a java.util class that implements the Map interface.
-These objects associate a specified value to a specified unique key in the map.

-One possible approach is representing each character of the secret message by a combination of 3 bases on DNA, as shown in the table below:
+These objects associate a value to a specified unique key in the map.
+Each character of the secret message is represented by a combination of 3 DNA bases.